wizards-of-lua/wizards-of-lua/docs/features.md

 the lua command and the wol command.
 For more information please read the [introduction](/introduction).*

-The following features are already implemented in 1.1.0-alpha:
+The following features are already implemented:

 ### Commands
 * The [/lua command](/lua-command) casts a spell.